russellgordon/teaching/src/site/notes/Current Courses/Grade 10 Introduction to Computer Studies/Section 1/All Prior Classes.md

 		- Winter Break
 			- `What are you looking forward to during the Winter Break.
 Why?`
 	- [ ] Create a table of contents
-	- [ ] Create a header that includes your name at the top right
-	- [ ] Create a footer that includes page numbers at the bottom right
 	- [ ] Share a link to your document on Spaces when complete
 	- [ ] Make a [screen recording](https://support.apple.com/en-us/HT208721) of you editing your document, showing that you know how to adjust styles all at once
-1. Module 1 Achievement Check-in
+7. Module 1 Achievement Check-in
 	 - While you work on items 4 and 6 from today's agenda, Mr. Gordon will meet with each student privately to identify their:
 		 - best work from module 1
 		 - areas for improvement